StackAndHeap/flexium-mobile/README.md

 #Flexium Mobile

 Flexium Mobile is a toolset for creating automated tests for your Air Mobile apps.
-This project has started as an extension for the Flexium project (https://github.com/StackAndHeap/flexium) but we deceided it would be more clearly if we moved it to a new project.
+This project originally started as an extension for the Flexium project (https://github.com/StackAndHeap/flexium)

 This is very much a work-in-progress so please don't yell at me (yet)